BasementKrew/revelation.io/_posts/2017-11-08-swift-frame-layout.md

 }
 ```

 Pretty simple, eh? (side note, can I use `eh` even though I'm not Canadian?).
 The first thing to note is on iOS the view coordinate system starts in the top left corner (0,0).
 This means adding any value to `x` or `y` will move the view down (y) or to the right (x).
-The width and height do exactly what you would expect and give the view its size.
+The width and height do exactly what you would expect and give the view it's size.
 The call to `bounds` is asking the parent view (our subclass `TestView`) how big it is and laying out the subviews accordingly.
 We use pad to make the math easy and have even spacing on both the left and right side of the label.
 This is why the `bounds.width - (pad * 2)` has times 2 of `pad`.
-The view moved to the right 5 points to the right and thus we take 10 points from the width to account for it and add the same amount of spacing on the left.
-Now all we need to do is add `TestView` to our view hierarchy.
+The view moved to the right 5 points and thus we take 10 points from the width to account for it and add the same amount of spacing on the left.
+Now, all we need to do is add `TestView` to our view hierarchy.

  ```swift
  //I add this code in my viewController's viewDidLoad